Poppadomus/HTML-Jscript-Blockchain/README.md

 Responsive Design: Enjoy a consistent experience across desktop and mobile devices with a fully responsive UI.

-Notice: I have kept it local for testing, consider setting up a websocket so that it is not limited to local use.
+Notice: I have kept it local for testing, consider setting up a websocket so that it is not limited to local use should work fine in most modern browsers including Tor.

+Feel free to contribute any ideas you have to the project.